 Edo was born just after the end of World War II.
 Japan was decimated and endured an American General removing powers from an Emperor.
 Like his country, Edo was frail to begin with but grew quickly.
 His mother was proud of her big son.
 He was tall for his age and strong, a good sign in those times.
 He was admired for his physicality.
 But he was already leaping though time.

-Edo aged quickly because of a disease that was not yet named.
-Werner syndrome is a very rare autosomal recessive disorder that causes premature aging.
+Edo aged quickly because of a disease not yet named.
+Werner syndrome is a very rare autosomal recessive disorder causing premature aging.
 The defect is located on the short arm of the eighth chromosome.
-It would not be for a number of years that anyone fully understood the disease, but its symptoms and impacts were apparent to the young boy.
-The later genome maps that the biologists began to uncover became a fascination for Edo—as if they could describe a destiny.
+It would not be for a number of years until anyone fully understood the disease, but its symptoms and impacts were apparent to the young boy.
+The later genome maps the biologists began to uncover became a fascination for Edo—as if they could describe a destiny.

 Edo was given flute lessons and taught to read Latin and Greek and English.
 He learned the languages without difficulty.
 The flute was similar, his pitch nearly perfect.
 He outgrew the teachers at the Tokyo schools quickly.
 He became an oddity and learned to keep his head down.
 He memorized everything he saw from that shadowed view.